telerik/maui-docs/controls/templatedpicker/overview.md

 * [Flexible styling API]({%slug templatedpicker-styling%})&mdash;Take advantage of the styling capabilities of TemplatedPicker.
 You can easily style its spinners, the popup, and its header and footer.

 * [Commands support]({%slug templatedpicker-commands%})&mdash;The TemplatedPicker exposes the `ClearCommand` command that allows you to clear the selected item and the `ToggleCommand` that allows you to open and close the dialog.
+* [Localization support]({%slug templatedpicker-localization%})&mdash;Translate the used across the TimePicker texts to other languages, so that your app can be adapted to different regions.

 ## Next Steps